 If you don’t mind extra PCle 4.0 lanes, the B550 chipset is better because they have awesome overclocking support, VRM, and other connectivity.
 This makes them superior to X570 in terms of power efficiency.

-However, if you need PCIe Gen4 x8 lanes, then X570 is a better choice since it will allow faster performance and speed.
+However, if you need PCIe Gen4 x8 lanes, X570 is a better choice since it will allow faster performance and speed.

 Why is X570 More Future-Proof Than B550?